 Expected Survival Life Tables

-The default expected life tables in SEER*Stat have been updated to include years 2008 and 2009.
-The new life tables are provided by individual year 1970-2009, individual age 0-99 years, and race (White, Black, Other (American Indian/Alaska Native, Asian/Pacific Islander), All races for Other unspecified 1991+ and Unknown).
-The maximum age for the 1970-2009 life tables has changed to 99 (from 118 used in the 1970-2007 life tables) because there is evidence that life tables for older ages are unstable.
+The default expected life tables in SEER*Stat have been updated to include the year 2011.
+The life tables are provided by individual year 1970-2011, individual age 0-99 years, and race (White, Black, Other (American Indian/Alaska Native, Asian/Pacific Islander), All races for Other unspecified 1991+ and Unknown).
+The maximum age for the life tables is 99 (changed from 118 in the 1970-2007 life tables) because there is evidence that life tables for older ages are unstable.

 Important information about the change in the maximum age from 118 to 99 years: